 Space in many science and land and food systems courses is limited.
 Admission to a land and food systems minor does not guarantee access to courses agreed upon for the minor.

 An acceptable minor must comprise courses in the Faculty of Arts that are for credit toward a B.A. and consists of 18 upper-level credits in a single subject.
 An application form may be obtained from the Science Information Centre.
 Students should design a coherent and academically sound course of studies for their proposed minor, which must be approved by the Director of the Science Information Centre while the student is registered in second year.
 All courses must be acceptable for a B.A. major in the proposed subject area or field, but a student is not bound by the other requirements that the Faculty of Arts sets for a major or minor in the field.
 The following restrictions should be noted.

 An Arts minor in mathematics or computer science may not be undertaken by students in the Faculty of Science.
-Students majoring in one of the earth science specializations (Earth and Ocean Science, Geographical Biogeosciences, Geology, Geophysics, Oceanography) may not undertake a Minor in Geography.
+Students majoring in one of the earth science specializations (Earth and Ocean Science, Geographical Sciences, Geology, Geophysics, Oceanography) may not undertake a Minor in Geography.
 Other students intending to minor in geography should take GEOB 102 and 103 as prerequisites.
-Students in the B.Sc. program in psychology may not undertake a Minor in Psychology; other students intending to complete the Arts Minor in Psychology must select only those psychology courses that carry Arts credit in the Faculty of Science.
+Students in the B.Sc. program in behavioural neuroscience may not undertake a Minor in Psychology; other students intending to complete the Arts Minor in Psychology must select only those psychology courses that carry Arts credit in the Faculty of Science.

 Upon successful completion of the minor program, the notation, "Minor in Arts" will be denoted on the student's transcript.
 Students wanting a subject-designated minor may also undertake a minor in a specific Arts discipline Minor Program, which requires the completion of at least 30 credits in a single subject field or specialization, of which at least 18 must be numbered 300 or higher.